 “I think a good approach begins with introducing them to the idea, talking about it when you change their diapers, inviting them to see you use the toilet, buying books and videos about potties, buying a potty chair and making it easily accessible to them,” Schneider says.
 “If they’re ready, they will try.
 If they are not, they won’t.
 Forcing them could make them refuse and fight you on it, causing you both enormous amounts of frustration.
 Take your lead from them and it will be a much more pleasant experience.”

 So you think your child is ready and you’ve put some thought into your parenting style.
 What’s next?
 It’s time for a little research.
-Pull-Ups® online resources, your health care provider, other parents and bookstores are all potential sources of information that can fit your family’s style.
+Pull-Ups® online resources (such as our personality assessment), your health care provider, other parents and bookstores are all potential sources of information that can fit your family’s style.

 Getting the Right Gear